-The display case gives an insight into the affinity our family had with nature.
-Yvonne, my great-grandmother, collected rare plants and flowers on her travels and dried them.

-She enlivened her herbaria with newspaper notes, invitations, photos and all kinds of souvenirs very much like my mother decorated her photo albums 100 years later.

-An ancestor of my wife's, Princess Margarete von Thurn und Taxis, Archduchess of

-Austria, was both artistically talented as well as close to nature.

-My wife recounts: "Already as a teenager my greatgrandmother Margarete is said to have shown great talent in painting.
+An ancestor of my wife's, Princess Margarete von Thurn und Taxis, Archduchess of Austria, was both close to nature as well as artistically talented.
+My wife recounts: "Already as a teenager my great-grandmother Margarete is said to have shown great talent in painting.
 That is why her father, Archduke Joseph Carl of Austria, had her take painting lessons with Olga Wisinger-Florian.
 In 1903 Margit, as she signed her paintings, published the Atlas of Medicinal Plants of the Prelate Kneipp' with 186 coloured plant panels.
 Princess Margarete continued to cultivate her passion for painting into her old age despite her regular assignments as a surgical nurse in the Regensburg children's hospital."